 - Prerequisites: High school diploma or GED, proper physical condition, background check completion

-Courses in criminal justice theory and procedure generally make up the backbone of private security certificate programs.
-The courses provide students with a basic background in criminal law, criminalistics and measurements of public safety.
+Courses generally make up the backbone of these programs and provide students with a basic background in criminal law, criminalistics and measurements of public safety.
 Students also receive training in the various methods of identifying potential threats, overseeing physical security operations and communicating threats to police officers.
+Examples include:

 - Introduction to the criminal justice system

 - Criminal law/criminology

 - Basics of criminal investigation

 - Physical security concepts

 Graduates of a certificate program in private security have the education and training necessary to gain several different positions in the security field.
 Some options might include: